GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/make-it-rain/index.md

 - User can set the rain intensity.
 - User can set the rain angle.
 - User can set the rain animation after the collision.
-- User have the option (On/Off) to delete the rain objects when its out of screen.
+- User have the option (On/Off) to delete the rain objects when it's out of screen.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.